 For years, I have been of the belief that ranking systems are exceptionally flawed across all the major college sports.
 Fans and media alike will consistently tout the talent of a team based on their standings in the national rankings, but what do these rankings really tell us?

-More specifically I believe that these coaches could be familiar with the top schools in the country, but that the tail end of the top 25 is highly inaccurate and fans tend to overrate these teams when they see any type of ranking next to a school.
+More specifically, I believe that these coaches could be familiar with the top schools in the country, but that the tail end of the top 25 is highly inaccurate and fans tend to overrate these teams when they see any type of ranking next to a school.
 In fact, we know these rankings are highly flawed because we consistently see unranked schools favored against ranked schools.

 With this belief as the driving force, I decided to consult with our Bet Labs software to determine whether or not ranked teams were actually being overrated by bettors and, moreover, whether there was historical value to betting against ranked teams.
 In order to do this, I located the “opponent rank” filter, located under the matchup info tab within Bet Labs.

-Simply betting against every single borderline top 25 team had been revealed to be consistently profitable, but I still had a number of theories to test.
+Simply betting against every single borderline top 25 team had been revealed to be slightly profitable, but I still had a number of theories to test.
 Betting against the public has been one of the cornerstones of our company philosophy and I believed that going against very public teams would yield an even higher return.
 Networks like ESPN will usually focus solely on top 25 teams, and this exposure can oftentimes lead bettors into believing the hype as opposed to rationally dissecting the matchup.
 This is where shrewd sports bettors can jump in and take advantage of an artificially inflated line.

-To check this hypothesis, I went back to my Bet Labs system and added the “spread percentage” filter to look only at teams receiving between 0 and 39% of public bets.
-These results confirmed my beliefs as this system has accumulated a 242-189 record while the units earned (+42.24) and ROI (9.8%) both rose considerably.
+To check this hypothesis, I went back to my Bet Labs system and added the “spread percentage” filter to look only at teams receiving between 0 and 35% of public bets.
+These results confirmed my beliefs as this system has accumulated a 329-259 record while the units earned (+53.69) and ROI (9.1%) both rose considerably.

 The screenshot below shows the results graph for this system within Bet Labs.

 We do not recommend betting against every single ranked team, but knowing that these rankings can artificially inflate the line based on public perception can help add value for sharp bettors.
 We’d also encourage bettors to follow this system during Bowl Season since this strategy has actually posted a higher ROI during the postseason.